stackus/goht/README.md

     ":disabled": "disabled",
   } Click me
 ```
 Keep in mind that attribute names cannot be replaced with an interpolated string; only the value can.
+Attribute names and rendered attribute values are HTML-escaped.

 To support dynamic lists of attributes, you can use the `@attributes` directive.
 This directive takes a list of arguments which comes in two forms:
 - `map[string]string`
   - The key is the attribute name, the value is the attribute value.
-  - The attribute will be rendered if the value is not empty.
+  - The attribute will be rendered with its string value.
 - `map[string]bool`
   - The key is the attribute name, the value is the condition to render the attribute.
 ```haml